For free nutrition information and advice, email Pat McKay

 Do NOT Give Rimadyl & Other Anti-Inflammatory Drugs

-Rimadyl (Carprofen) is a non-steroidal anti-inflammatory drug (NSAID) manufactured by Pfizer Pharmaceuticals, intended for the relief of pain and inflammation in dogs.
+Rimadyl (Carprofen) is a non-steroidal anti-inflammatory drug (NSAID) manufactured by Pfizer Pharmaceuticals, intended for the relief of pain and inflammation in animals.
 Since its introduction in January 1997, it has become a favorite of veterinarians for use with osteoarthritis.
 It is also commonly prescribed in other situations such as post-operative pain.

 Rimadyl is one of the biggest sellers in the pet drug industry.
-In the first year it was on the market, over 4 million dogs were given the drug costing tens of millions of dollars.
+In the first year it was on the market, over 4 million animals were given the drug costing tens of millions of dollars.
 Pet owners were not told the risks their pets may experience.

 The names of some of the other anti-inflammatory drugs on the market are: Meloxicam, Tramadol, Deracoxib, Flunixin, and Ketoprofen.

 The side effects of these drugs are extensive.
 No matter what you are told by your veterinarian, do not give any of them.
 Most of the time your veterinarian is not even aware of these devastating side effects.
-Some dogs have died due to the unexpectedly rapid onset of side effects, and/or because the drug's side effects were not recognized by the attending veterinarian who did not take appropriate action.
+Some animals have died due to the unexpectedly rapid onset of side effects, and/or because the drug's side effects were not recognized by the attending veterinarian who did not take appropriate action.